Monstera adansonii: How to Grow the Swiss Cheese Plant

 Lighting

-This Monstera adansonii requires medium indirect light.
-Too little light leads to yellow leaves or “leggy” foliage stretching to reach the sun.
-Too much light will cause the leaves to burn.
+At the extreme ends of the scale, too little light leads to “leggy” foliage when the plant stretches to reach the sun, and too much light will cause the leaves to burn.

 Watering